bhaskarjoshe/life-skills/prevention-of-sexual-harassment.md

 # Prevention of Sexual Harassment

 Almost every other day, we see in the news, about a company or an influential figure getting caught in an allegation of sexual harassment.
 This adversely impacts the reputation of the organization.
-Sexual harassment at workplace has become far too common, even though many do not like to accept it.
+Sexual harassment in the workplace has become far too common, even though many do not like to accept it.

 ## What is Sexual Harassment?
 **Sexual harassment** includes any one or more of the following unwelcome acts or behavior:
 - physical contact and advances
-- a demand or request for sexual favours
+- a demand or request for sexual favors
-- making sexually coloured remarks
+- making sexually colored remarks
 - showing pornography
-- any other unwelcome physical, verbal or non-verbal conduct of sexual nature
+- any other unwelcome physical, verbal, or non-verbal conduct of a sexual nature

-## What is sexual harassment at workplace?
+## What is sexual harassment in the workplace?

-Sexual harassment at the workplace is any unwelcome sexually defined behaviour which has the purpose or effect of unreasonably interfering with the individual’s work performance or creating an intimidating, hostile, abusive or offensive working environment.
+Sexual harassment at the workplace is any unwelcome sexually defined behavior that has the purpose or effect of unreasonably interfering with the individual’s work performance or creating an intimidating, hostile, abusive, or offensive working environment.

 ## What kinds of behavior cause sexual harassment?